tinymce/tinymce-docs/get-started/upload-images.md

 If the default behavior of TinyMCE's image upload logic is not right for you, you may set your own behavior by using the images_upload_handler configuration property.

-Please note that while using this option, no other image uploader options are necessary.
+Please note that while using this option, other image uploader options are not necessary.
 Additionally, if you would like TinyMCE to replace the <image> tag's src attribute with the remote location, please use the success callback defined in the image_upload_handler function with the returned JSON object's location property.

 ##### Example